cosminadrianpopescu/azul/api.md

 * `args[1]` The old mode
 * `args[2]` The new mode

-Triggered every time the `azul` mode changes.
+Triggered every time the `vesper` mode changes.

 #### FloatsVisible